When to read this

 Cryptocurrencies and non-ECB currencies

 Cryptocurrencies aren't covered by ECB reference rates.
-The conversion field on a Bitcoin or stablecoin invoice gets a manual review flag; you enter the rate you want (typically from a cryptocurrency-reference source like CoinMarketCap, the issuing exchange's listed rate at invoice date, or your accountant's preferred reference).
-The rate is stored as source: user_supplied and is auditable.
+Enter the rate manually on the invoice (typically from the issuing exchange's listed rate at invoice date, or your accountant's preferred reference).
+The manual source is recorded and auditable.

 Edge cases